A Practical Guide on Reducing Food Waste in Your Restaurantadmin

 3. Stock Regulation with FIFO

-Here’s to a great practice: FIFO, short for first-in, first-out.
+Here’s to a great how to reduce food waste practice: FIFO, short for first-in, first-out.
 It’s a method employed by a wide range of organizations stating that the oldest products must be used or sold before the newer ones.
 This approach makes all the more sense for foodservice businesses.

 To run a FIFO-compliant restaurant, make sure your kitchen staff always uses the older ingredients before the ones you’ve bought recently.
 This is easily achievable if you rotate the foods regularly, with the first purchases conveniently available near the front of the fridge.